radar/guides/gem-development.md

     Could not find task "portray"
     ...
-    Could not find task "group"
+    Could not find task "pluralize"

 Thor tasks are defined as plain ol' methods, but with a slight twist.
 To define the `portray` task in our `Foodie::CLI` class we will write this inside the `Foodie::CLI` class: